charlotte-l/wordpress-export-to-markdown/README.md

 - [Node.js](https://nodejs.org/) v10.12 or later
 - Your [WordPress export file](https://codex.wordpress.org/Tools_Export_Screen)

+By default, the app will look for a WordPress export file from today in the folder above it's own.
+You can tell it which export file to use by passing the --output argument at the command line (see below).

 Open your terminal to this package's directory.
 Run `npm install` and then `node index.js`.

+You'll be prompted to enter a comma separated list of the post types you want to convert.

-This will create an `/output` folder filled with your posts and images.
+This will create a `/wordpress-export-YYYY-MM-DD` folder filled with your posts and images (with subfolders for post types).

 ## Customization